suncoast-devs/handbook/lessons/js-dom/lecture.md

 This means:

-> The list item in the variable `firstListItem` should listen for a specific kind of event, in this case, a `click`, and when it happens, the browser will _CALL BACK_ our `handleClickSquare` function
+> The list item in the variable `firstListItem` should listen for a specific kind of event, in this case, a `click`, and when it happens, the browser will _CALL BACK_ our `handleClickSquare` function.

 ---